Log In / Sign Up

 • Statement of lien rights and warning language required by law

-2. Fill out the Notice Form correctly.
+2. Fill out the California 20-day preliminary notice form correctly.

 When filling out the Preliminary Notice form, make sure you have all the correct details about yourself, what you’re providing, and where it’s happening.
 Take your time to ensure accuracy!